martinandert/counterpart/README.md

 translate('x_items', { count: 42 })  // => '42 items.'
 ```

-Note that this library currently only supports an algorithm for English-like pluralization rules.
-Support for other algorithms is planned.
+Note that this library currently only supports an algorithm for English-like pluralization rules (see [locales/en.js](locales/en.js).
+You can easily add  pluralization algorithms for other locales by [adding translation data](#adding-translation-data) to the "globalization" namespace.
+Pull requests are welcome.

 As seen above, the `count` option can be used both for pluralization and interpolation.